sftpgo/docs/docs/tutorials/eventmanager-approval.md

 This makes scaling trivial: to onboard a new uploader, just create the user and add them to the `uploaders` group; the same applies for new reviewers (and, if Option B is configured, for new partner accounts in the `partners` group).
 To revoke access, remove the user from the group or delete the user — no permissions need to be recomputed.

 :information_source: Use **secondary** group membership if a user already has a primary group with their personal home directory and you only want to add the inbox access on top.
+A folder mounted at `/`, as for the `partners` group in Option B, is applied from the primary group only.

 ## Step 5: Notify Reviewers on Upload

 From the WebAdmin, expand the **Event Manager** section and create a new email action named `notify reviewer`.
+Email actions need an SMTP server: configure it from the WebAdmin under **Server Manager > Configurations > SMTP**, where the settings apply without a restart, or in the [SMTP section](../config-file.md#smtp) of the configuration file.

 Configure it as follows: